fairmath/fherma-challenges/array-sorting/solution_direct_sort.md

 $$

-After post-processing the comparison result, we will get a rank identical to before the optimization, only with the rotations smaller than $N/2$ being in odd batch indices and rotations larger than $N/2$ being in the even batches.
-The difference is we did not do the rotations larger than $N/2$ and skipped half of rotations.
+After post-processing the comparison result, we will get a rank identical to before the optimization, only with the rotations smaller than N/2 being in odd batch indices and rotations larger than N/2 being in the even batches.
+The difference is we did not do the rotations larger than N/2 and skipped half of rotations.

-The comparison result should be divided into half by zeroing even batches, the second batch of batch pairs, to get the direct result of the rotations smaller than $N/2$.
+The comparison result should be divided into half by zeroing even batches, the second batch of batch pairs, to get the direct result of the rotations smaller than N/2.

-For rotations larger than $N/2$ (i.e., $N - i$), we can derive the comparison result by inverting the result of rotation $i$.
+For rotations larger than N/2 (i.e., N - i), we can derive the comparison result by inverting the result of rotation $i$.
 This process works by rotating the full comparison result by $i$ and then inverting the bits by subtracting from 1.

-This optimization moved $N/2$ rotations from the higher levels which are very expensive to the lower level after the comparison which run faster.
+This optimization moved N/2 rotations from the higher levels which are very expensive to the lower level after the comparison which run faster.

 ## Optimized rotation index checking

 Rotation index checking can be optimized in a similar manner.
-First, we make a $2N$-fold $\textsf{Index} - \textsf{Rank}$ ciphertext.
-Additionally, we use a stretched checking vector which has $N$ entries for all possible rotation indices, thus having a length of $2N^2$.
+First, we make a 2N-fold $\textsf{Index} - \textsf{Rank}$ ciphertext.
+Additionally, we use a stretched checking vector which has N entries for all possible rotation indices, thus having a length of $2N^2$.
 The following is an example:
 $$
 [0, \dots, 0, 1, \dots, 1, \dots, N, \dots, N, -1, \dots, -1, \dots, -N+1, \dots, -N+1]
 $$